erik1906/weather/README.md

 # weather
 An app to see the weather of Mexico City
 ## Install
-Run the following command in Terminal:
+In the folder path run the following command in Terminal:

 ```$ npm install```